philepsybo/dumb-bool-pretty-printer/README.md

-# Pretty Dumb Pretty Printer for Boolean Expressions that can handle some Conditionals as well
+# Pretty Dumb Pretty Printer for Boolean Expressions that can handle some Conditionals as well (PDPPfBEtchsCaw)

 ## Usage